“Most prominent among Nordling’s talents is a knack for letting one hear just what is important. He attends to balances with unfailing effectiveness.”

 Placement of musicians plays an important role in creating an optimal harmony of sounds coming out from all the different instruments in an orchestra.
 If applied continuously, a certain formation will be beneficial to the development of technical skills as well as hone the instinct among the orchestra members to understand each other more.

-While many orchestras still experience a lot of changes as regards to their personnel, Bandung Philharmonic has come up with a fixed formation, including the Director of Music Robert Nordling, hailing from New Jersey, USA.
+While many orchestras still experience a lot of changes as regards to their personnel, Bandung Philharmonic has come up with a fixed formation, including the Director of Music Robert Nordling, hailing from Chicago, USA.

 Starting from the audition process, the personnel of Bandung Philharmonic has strived to exist among the classical music scene in Bandung, or even nationwide.
 This wish to create a sweet first impression was so strong that all the musicians performed with such motivation at the Inaugural Concert of the Bandung Philharmonic, at Padepokan Seni Mayang Sunda, Jalan Peta, Bandung, on Monday (18/1/2016).